calvin197/Firebase-ChatApp/README.md

 # Firebase-ChatApp

-> This is a Chat App built with Firebase and Vue.js
+> This is a Chat App built with Firebase, Vue.js, Node.js, Bootstrap and Font Awesome and deployed using Heroku
+> <a href="https://vue-js-firebase-chat-app.herokuapp.com/">Deployed website</a>

 ## Table of Contents